It would be fair to say that there’s no other supplement in the fitness space that has created a buzz like Creatine.

 You Need to Be Lean to Get the Most Out of Creatine

-A lot of people complain that creatine has made them fatter.
+A lot of people complain that taking creatine has made them fatter.

 In reality, it doesn’t.

-It’s just that the muscle tissue under the existing body fat becomes engorged with water and hence, it appears that their fat tissue has expanded.
+It’s just that the muscle tissue under the existing body fat becomes engorged with extra water and hence, it appears that their fat tissue has expanded.

-If you have a high body fat percentage, then you are bound to look round and puffy when the creatine draws water into your muscle.
+If you have a high body fat percentage, then you are bound to look round and puffy when the creatine draws water in, thus increasing muscle size.

-That’s why it’s very important to have a reasonably low body fat percentage before you begin creatine supplementation if you do not want to appear round and fluffy.
+That’s why it’s very important to lose fat first so you’ll have a reasonably low body fat percentage before you begin taking creatine supplementation if you do not want to appear round and fluffy.

 Although, It’s completely optional mind you.
 If you have higher body fat using creatine is still perfectly fine.

 You can get all the benefits of creatine even if you have high body fat levels, except for a ribbed, aesthetic physique.
 But hey you weren’t expecting a 10 pack set of abs off the use of creatine, were you?

 If aesthetics are your goal, then my personal goal would be to try creatine when your body fat levels hover around 12-15%.
 If you are a woman – slightly higher.

 Does Creatine Cause Facial Bloat?

-In the early days of Creatine use, it was recommended by supplement companies that you preload creatine so that you saturate your muscles with it.
+In the early days of Creatine use, it was recommended by supplement companies that you preload creatine so that you saturate your muscles with high creatine levels to get that extra boost.

 For one, it sold more bottles quicker.

-A lot of athletes and newbies still follow this slightly outdated dosing protocol, where they use up to 5-times the recommended dose for 4-5 days.
+A lot of athletes and newbie gym goers still follow this slightly outdated dosing protocol, where they use high doses up to 5-times the recommended low dose for 4-5 days.

 Well, to be fair, although this is not what I do, there is a study that suggests that Creatine works best when your muscles are saturated with it.

-If you were to take the recommended 5 grams a day dose, it would take weeks for your muscles to get saturated with creatine, which makes it appear like preloading is a great thing.
+If you were to take the recommended small amounts of 5 grams of creatine per day dose, it would take weeks for your muscles to get saturated with more creatine stored in them, which makes it appear like preloading is a great thing.